Heinz Heydrich: Suicide

 When in November 1944 an economic commission headed by a State Attorney investigated the editorial staff of Die Panzerfaust, Heinz Heydrich thought he had been discovered and shot himself in order to protect his family from the Gestapo.
 In reality, the attorney knew nothing about the forgeries, and was only trying to find out the reason for shortages in paper supplies.
 According to his nephew Heider, however, Heydrich committed suicide because of a pending court martial case against him for theft and corruption.

 Heinz Heydrich is buried in the war cemetery of Riesenburg, according to the Deutsche Dienststelle (WASt).

 Family

-Heinz Heydrich had five children.
+Heydrich had five children.
 His oldest, Peter Thomas Heydrich (1931–2000), was a well-known German cabaret singer, and wrote a book about his childhood, father, and uncle.
 In the book, Peter Heydrich describes how, as a youth, he enjoyed the fame of being a "crown prince", as the nephew of Reinhard Heydrich.
 During boyhood, he thought of his uncle as a successful sportsman and a sensitive musician.
 In Prague, Peter observed that his uncle had become a "bigwig".
 Peter derived many privileges from being Reinhard Heydrich's nephew.
 Even after the war, Peter still felt some pride in the familial relationship, if not so openly.
 But finally, Peter Heydrich had to admit that Reinhard Heydrich was a devious schemer, who planned and executed important parts of the Holocaust and other crimes.
 Peter died on 22 November 2000, after a long illness.